 Batik involves several techniques, inherited from the locations they were created: Sri Lanka, Malaysia, China, Africa, India.
 What comes as a common trait is juicy patterns and floral motifs, from ultra complex to abstract and watercolor-like.
 Now the batik craft has gone successfully digitalized, so we suggest you run through an inspirational brief.

-Origins of Batik
+History of Batik

 As many origins as many practices for batik.
 However, traditionally it’s centered around decorating cloth using wax and dye: wax resists the dye and helps conserve the original color while the dye can be applied over and over again for more elaborate and colorful designs.